-Its that time of the month.
-As if it wasn’t unpleasant enough, my confidence takes a nosedive when my skin starts to break out.
-I can’t tell you how often I’ve heard this statement from my friends and work colleagues, and it got me thinking; but what if you could track the changes somehow and tweak your skincare routine to suit it?
+It’s that time of the month.
+Your confidence takes a nosedive and your skin starts to break out.
+I can’t tell you how often I’ve heard this from my friends and work colleagues, and it just got me thinking; BUT what if you could actually track the changes somehow, and tweak your skincare routine to suit it?
 Wouldn’t that be great?
 So, let’s get reading on how your skin changes during your periods.

 Hormonal changes associated with your menstrual cycle or pregnancy can cause breakouts.
 Yes, you’re not the only one feeling that way.
 Turns out the hormones that make you get your period can also impact your skin during your monthly cycle.